RayAcev/Portfolio-Data-Analyst/README.md

-# Portfolio-Data-Analyst
-"Portfolio of data analysis projects using Python, SQL, Tableau and Power BI.
-Specialized in process optimization in the oil and gas industry"

 # Data Analysis Portfolio

 Hello!
 I'm Ray Acevedo Hernandez, a data analyst with experience in the oil and gas industry and certified by Google Data Analytics.
 This repository contains projects I have completed to demonstrate my skills in data analysis, visualization, and data-driven decision-making.